 Aptos is a new Layer 1 blockchain that is faster, more secure, and more scalable than other L1 blockchains that are live today.
 It was built by former Meta engineers, who also developed the Move language for this blockchain.
-Aptos is launching their mainnet in Q3 of 2022.
+The Aptos mainnet launched in October 2022.

 In short, we believe Aptos is the best Layer 1 blockchain (meaning a standalone primary blockchain, such as Ethereum, Binance Smart Chain, or Avalanche) in the crypto space today.
 Let’s dig deep into Aptos and see exactly why Pontem chose it as our partner.

 Aptos was founded by Mo Shaikh (CEO) and Avery Ching (CTO).
 The two first worked together at Meta (formerly Facebook), specifically on the Diem blockchain and Novi wallet projects.
 Shaikh led Strategic Partnerships at Novi, while Ching was a Principal Software Engineer on the crypto platform team at Novi.

 Their focus was on creating a blockchain that advanced the “decentralization movement,” without sacrificing “reliability, safety and usability.”
 Shaikh and Ching felt these problems held back global blockchain adoption, “from the average individual to the largest enterprises in the world.”
 That’s why they re-assembled the original “creators, researchers, designers, and builders of Diem, the blockchain that was first built to serve this purpose.”